 Can you help?

-“Does your library’s name or location begin with the letters A or B?”
+“Does your library’s name or location begin with the letters C, D or Welsh Ch or Dd?”

 Simon Armitage will use the alphabet to navigate from year to year.
-So, if your library’s name or location begins with the letters A or B, do get in touch if you would like him to help celebrate your library during the A-B Libraries Tour in 2020.
-This will take place during the week Monday, March 16 to Friday, March 20 inclusive.
+So, if your library’s name or location begins with the letters C, D or the Welsh Ch or DD, please do revisit this page when invitations open in Autumn 2020.
+The Spring 2021 dates for the C-Dd Libraries Tour will be announced then.

 “The letter X will be interesting – does anywhere in the UK begin with X?
 I also want to find a way of including alphabet letters from other languages spoken in these islands such as Welsh, Urdu or Chinese, and to involve communities where English might not be the first language.”